ENGLISH AS A SECOND LANGUAGE

-Students for whom English is not their first language are supported in a variety of ways at St. Andrew’s.
+Students who are ESL learners are supported in a variety of ways at St. Andrew’s.
 Upon arrival, boys are assessed to determine which English stream best fits with their specific needs.
-We offer two dedicated ESL courses for boys who are new to the language in grades 9 and 10.
-Additionally, for those boys who would need to develop their speaking and writing skills further, we offer EPS30, an English presentation skills course at the grade 11 level.
+We offer two dedicated ESL courses, ESL 1 and ESL 2, for boys who are new to the language in grades 9 and 10.
+Additionally, for those boys in grade 11 who need to develop their speaking and writing skills further, we offer EPS30, an English presentation skills course.

 Boys in ESL take regular English courses alongside our ESL courses.
 Typically, a student who enters in grade 9 with limited skills in English is capable of achieving success in the regular English stream by grade 11.
 Support is available to graduates of our ESL program through our ESL Plus program and our Writing Centre.

 The Writing Centre is a division of the library that helps students develop effective writing and research skills by offering individual consultations, classes, tutorials, and workshops.
-Additionally, the Writing Centre actively promotes literacy across the curriculum and encourages excellence in writing by producing the student newspaper and the student literary magazine.
+Additionally, the Writing Centre actively promotes literacy across the curriculum and encourages excellence in writing.
 It also organizes a speakers’ series.